 Voice Over Effects Stack = $400+

 Alright, we have our space in order and we have our equipment up and running.
 But can you make your space and your voice sound ideal to give you that edge in your auditions?
 The answer is, “Probably.”
-You can do this by getting in touch with folks like Tim Tippets at VO Tech Guru to log into your computer over Zoom and tweak the EQ and the settings, he’ll recommend a couple of programs to get that will make all the difference in the world for you, and he’ll create an effects stack for you.
-When you record an audition, you run the effects stack on it, then normalize it to -3 dB, and then submit it rather than submitting a dry recording.
+You can do this by getting in touch with folks like Tim Tippets at VO Tech Guru to log into your computer.
+He logs in over Zoom and can tweak the EQ and the settings.
+He’ll recommend a couple of programs for purchase that will make all the difference in the world for you.
+Then he’ll create an effects stack for you.
+When you record an audition, you run the effects stack on it.
+After that, then normalize it to -3 dB, and then submit it rather than submitting a dry recording.

 Guys like Tim are about $200 or so but the programs you need will run an additional $200 or so.
-Every time you switch your room up or your microphone, you’ll want to pay guys like Tim another $200 to get you all set up and optimized again.
+Every time you switch your room up or get a new microphone, you’ll want to pay guys like Tim another $200.
+That way they can get you all set up and optimized again.

 Voice Actor Business Cards = $25 – $50